aali14/Furuta_Project/README.md

 ### Introduction

+Furuta Pendulum is an inverted pendulum system which balance itself by rotating its arm.
+The system figures the current state of the pendulum and rotate motor to erect the rod.
+To achieve such motion, the system must feed the information to itself.

-The problem given is to create a testing platform for the control system that controls of a furuta pendulum or "rotation inverted pendulum".
-Our team must create a  mathematical model of the given system along side a composed control system.
-To simplify this process further one must create a model in CoppelliaSim from the mathemtical model, then create code from matlab to control the model in CoppeliaSim, and lastly collect data from the simulation in CoppeliaSim within MATLAB.
+The project covers creating testing platform of Furuta Pendulum for the control system controls.
+The team must create mathematical model of the system along side a composed control system.
+To simplify the process, the team created a model in CoppelliaSim from the mathematical model, and control the model from the MATLAB.
+The data has been collected from the CoppeliaSim model within MATLAB.

-A Couple of the resources used to create the project were I. Fantoni and R. Lozano, Nonlinear Control of Underactuated Mechanical Systems, Springer, London, UK, 2002 particularly Chapter 6 that covers finding the equations of motion by using the Euler-Lagrange formulation.
+Couple of the resources used to create the project were I. Fantoni and R. Lozano, Nonlinear Control of Underactuated Mechanical Systems, Springer, London, UK, 2002 particularly chapter 6 that covers find the equations of motion by using the Euler-Lagrange formulation.
 Another resource was the Professor Bank’s CoppeliaSim resource videos used to create the model in CoppeliaSim and properly arranging the model to run well during simulations.
 The last resource used was the manual on API functions with CoppeliaSim by Coppelia Robotics to create code with CoppeliaSim for the model and to connect with MATLAB.

 ![image](https://user-images.githubusercontent.com/65076893/82099527-6a520680-96bc-11ea-9868-1ad7c26ac722.png)